Limited Late Model

 - One radiator must be mounted in front of the engine.

 - Collector type headers required.
-Must be a 4 into 1 design, no tri-y headers allowed.
+Must be a 4 into 1 design.
 No merged headers allowed.
 No square tube headers allowed.

 - Mufflers required.
 May be 3 ring, cone, or perforated inserts or pn IMCA609 muffler.